Nat34/Projects/Readme.md

 git push origin master ry
 git add Example2/app.js
 ```
-//initialize Git to begin using Git commands inside the folder
+1. Initialize Git to begin using Git commands inside the folder
-//verify files that Git has created in the directory
+2. Verify files that Git has created in the directory
-//view Untracked files
+3. View Untracked files
-//add untracked files to local Git repository to be tracked
+4. Add untracked files to local Git repository to be tracked
-//-m flag
+5. -m flag
-//if error, remove the origin previously added*
+6. If error, remove the origin previously added*
-//confirm Git now know's there's a remote repository
+7. Confirm Git now know's there's a remote repository
-//"origin master" specifies master branch of repository
+8. "origin master" specifies master branch of repository
-//if subfolder files are staged for commit
+9. If subfolder files are staged for commit